American Council of Trustees and Alumni: General education requirements

 The report led to the adoption of a joint unanimous resolution of Congress expressing “the importance and value of United States history” and calling on boards of trustees, college administrators and state officials to strengthen American history requirements.

-In 2012, ACTA published a new survey that followed up on the original Losing America's Memory survey, published in 2000.
-The 2012 study found that only a small percentage of college graduates could identify James Madison as the father of the Constitution or George Washington as the victorious general at Yorktown.
-Only 17 percent could identify the source of the phrase "government of the people, by the people and for the people."

-In 2007, ACTA published a reported entitled The Vanishing Shakespeare.
-It found that 55 of the 70 leading colleges and universities surveyed did not require their English majors to take a course in Shakespeare.

 ACTA has published reports evaluating the higher education systems in California, Minnesota, Illinois, Missouri, Georgia, North Carolina, Virginia, South Carolina, Maine, Idaho, Florida, and Mississippi.

 What Will They Learn?

 Since 2009, ACTA has published an annual report entitled What Will They Learn?
 The report, which includes data from over 1,100 four-year institutions, assigns a letter grade to each university based on how many of the following seven core subjects are required: composition, literature, foreign language, American history, economics, mathematics and science.
 ACTA concludes that most of the country's leading universities do not have rigorous general education requirements.

 In the 2009-2010 report, 42 institutions received a “D” or an “F” for requiring two or fewer subjects.
 Only 5 institutions received an “A” for requiring six subjects and none required all seven.
 In the 2011-2012 edition, 19 schools received an "A" grade for requiring at least six of the subjects the study evaluated.
 In the 2012-2013 edition, 21 schools received an "A" grade.
 The 2013-2014 edition of the report awarded 22 "A" grades, while the 2014-2015 edition awarded 23 "A" grades."
 The 2015-2016 edition of the report awarded 24 "A" grades.
 The 2016-2017 edition assigned 25 "A" grades.

 The report has been endorsed by Mel Elfin, founder of the U.S. News & World Report College Rankings.

 The New York Times higher education blogger Stanley Fish agreed that universities ought to have a strong core curriculum, but disagreed with some of the subjects ACTA includes in the core.